coronary artery disease

 Over time, CAD can weaken the heart muscle and contribute to:

 CAD is the most common type of heart disease.
 It is the leading cause of death in the United States in both men and women.

 Coronary artery disease (CAD) is caused by atherosclerosis (the thickening and hardening of the inside walls of arteries).
 Some hardening of the arteries occurs normally as a person grows older.

 In atherosclerosis, plaque deposits build up in the arteries.
 Plaque is made up of fat, cholesterol, calcium, and other substances from the blood.
 Plaque buildup in the arteries often begins in childhood.
 Over time, plaque buildup in the coronary arteries can:

 Plaque in the arteries can be:

 Who is at risk for coronary artery disease?

-Risk factors that cannot
+Risk factors that cannot be modified